ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 Set to `false` to prevent lines with HTTP status codes 301, 302 from being filtered and discarded.

 ### ezPAARSE-Filter-Status
-Set to `false` to disable filtering on status codes.
+Set to `false` to disable filtering on status codes, or provide a comma-seperated list of status codes that should be kept.
+If you provide your own list, ECs with a status of `401` or `403` won't be marked as denied, and will be present in the main result file.

 ### Disable-Filters
 Disable filters applying to robots or arbitrary hosts/domains. (defaults to `none`).